repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ### A Container Reference must have UpperBound Of Not

-* The containment references of an ecore (meta) model define the future syntax tree of a model instance.
+* The containment references of an ecore (meta) model define the syntax tree of a model instance.
-* Optionally, to each containment reference, an opposed reference can be drafted.
+* Optionally, to each containment reference, an opposed reference can be defined.
 * This opposed reference is called container reference.
 * A container reference must always have a maximum upper bound of 1, because in a (syntax) tree a child element may have maximum one parent element.